open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-simple-install.md

 ## Objectives

-* Create installation processes for different OS such as Linux, macOS, and Windows.
+* Create installation processes for different OS such as Linux, macOSX, and Windows.
 * Working on issues at https://github.com/dogi/ole--vagrant-community/issues.

 ## Documentation